harta55/EnTAP/docs/source/introduction.rst

 Pipeline Stages:
 ----------------

-#.
-Frame Selection
+    * Transcriptome Filtering
-#.
-Expression Filtering
+    1. Expression Filtering
+    2. Frame Selection

+    * Annotation
-#.
-Similarity Search
+    3. Similarity Search
-#.
-Gene Ontology Integration
+    4. Orthologous Group Assignment

 The software in the above stages are packaged within the EnTAP repository (with the exception of GeneMarkS-T for frame selection).
 Installation and usage of EnTAP can be seen in the sidebar.